Struggling With Thoughts Of Reconciliation Post-Divorce?

 But thoughts of reconciliation being better than continuing to deal with the grief and healing after divorce are common and normal.
 So just get curious about which of the causes above are really behind the thoughts and you’ll be able to deal with those thoughts of reconciliation in the midst of dealing with grief more easily.

 I’m Dr. Karen Finn, a divorce coach and advisor.
 I work with clients just like you who are struggling with dealing with grief after their divorce.
-You can join my newsletter list for free weekly advice or schedule your FREE 30-minute consultation directly in my Time Trade calendar.
+You can join my newsletter list for free weekly advice.
+And if you’re interested in taking the first step toward working with me, you can schedule an introductory private coaching session.